NoCapCbas/portfolio/site/src/content/projects/project-1.md

 ![Project preview](/project-1.jpg)

 **Project Overview:**
-Site Ping is a tool that helps you ping a site and get the html response.
+webStash is a simple tool to bookmark and organize your favorite websites.

 ## Objectives

-1. Develop a user-friendly tool that allows users to ping a site and get the html response.
+1. Develop a user-friendly tool that allows users to save, organize, and manage bookmarks.
-2. Learn more about golang and alpine.js.
+2. Learn more about Python, Docker, and integrating cloud services like Cloudflare Tunnels.

 ## MVP Features

-1. **Ping a site and get the html response:**
+1. **Bookmark and organize sites:**

-- Users can ping a site and get the html response.
+- Users can add, edit, and delete bookmarks.
+- Organize bookmarks with tags or folders.

 ## Technology Stack

-- Backend: Golang
+- Backend: Python (FastAPI)
-- Frontend: Alpine.js, Tailwind
+- Frontend: Alpine.js, TailwindCSS

-I used alpine.js for the frontend because it's a lightweight framework that's easy to use and it's easy to integrate with tailwind.
-Also has minimal setup since this is a toy project.
-And used golang for backend to learn more about the language.
+- Database: SQLite
+- Deployment: Docker, Cloudflare Tunnels

+I used Alpine.js and TailwindCSS for the frontend for a lightweight and flexible UI.
+Python (FastAPI) powers the backend for rapid development and easy API creation.
+SQLite is used for simple, file-based storage.
+Docker and Cloudflare Tunnels make deployment and secure remote access straightforward.

 ## Things I Learned building this project

-- How to build golang backend.
+- How to build a Python backend with FastAPI.
+- How to integrate SQLite for persistent storage.
-- How to embed html in golang application.
+- How to containerize an app with Docker.
-- How to decrease server load by rate limiting all users in using golang.
+- How to expose local services securely using Cloudflare Tunnels.

 ## Future Development

-- Add api support for pinging a site and getting the html response.
+- Add user authentication and sharing features.
+- Implement bookmark import/export.
+- Add browser extension support.
-- Add more features like checking if the site is up, checking if the site is down, etc.
+ Add more features like checking if the site is up, checking if the site is down, etc.